hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithTcResolutionLodged.md

 What you need to do now
 ==================================================

 Print a copy of this page for your records.

 You now need to send us:

 *   the original will
 *   the printed coversheet (accessed in the cover sheet tab) or your reference number 1 written on a sheet of paper
+*   the inheritance tax form IHT207
 *   a photocopy of the signed legal statement and declaration
 *   a certified copy of the resolution

 Where to send us your documents
 -------------------------------